+Basic need resources are allocated to local authorities on the basis of 'relative need'.
+For this purpose, 'need' is measured in terms of forecast pupil growth for the period (provided by local authorities through the school capacity returns).
 Weightings are applied to take account of whether places are in primary or secondary schools and are also adjusted to reflect the relative costs of building work in different regions across the country.

-Officers make recommendations of basic need projects for inclusion in the capital programme to elected members based on an analysis of school net capacity assessments, current and projected numbers on roll together with knowledge of any future housing development within normal areas.
+Officers make recommendations of basic need projects for inclusion in the capital programme to elected members, based on an analysis of school net capacity assessments, current and projected numbers on roll, together with knowledge of any future housing development within normal areas.

+This funding is allocated to local authorities on the basis of 'relative need'.
+For this purpose 'need' is measured in terms of schools and pupils (for those schools which expected to be maintained by the local authority as at 1 April).
 Weightings are applied to take account of whether or not schools have been modernised.
 Allocations are also adjusted to reflect the relative costs of building work in different regions across the country.

 Officers make recommendations of projects suitable for funding from this allocation to elected members on a priority basis according to building condition.
 Officers are supported by advice from colleagues in our property section.

-Joint matched funding (JMF) initiative
+Joint Matched Funding (JMF) initiative

 This grant funding is devolved directly to schools to address their own priorities or to contribute to capital projects funded by us.